ATARI VCS/2600 Unreleased/Prototype Games and Hardware

 ADVANCED DUNGEON & DRAGONS: TREASURE OF TARMIN cartridge

 Completed prototype.
+Picture #1 is from a 1983 Mattel catalog.
+Pictures #3 and #4 are actual screenshots from the prototype.
 Based on the Intellivision game designed by Tom Loughry and programmed by Synth Corporation.
 Originally announced at the 1983 Winter CES show and listed as "Advanced Dungeons & Dragons" (no sub-title) in the April 1983 issue of Creative Computing (pg.
 24) and planned for a 1983 release, according to Mattel's 1983 press kit.
 A 1984 press release catalog stated this was under development for release in 1984 and it was shown at the January 1984 CES in Las Vegas; unfortunately, Mattel Electronics closed in January 1984.
 A box was even shown for it in a Mattel flyer, much like those for the later releases (such as Bump 'n' Jump).
 Catalog description: "You've found the secret map to the underground lair of the dreaded Minotaur.
 You can go in, but you'll never come out unless you slay the Minotaur and claim the Tarmin treasure.
 As you make your way through the hallways and chambers, monsters wield their conventional or spiritual weapons.
 You must gather the proper defenses along the way.
 But use them sparingly, the Minotaur looms closer!"
-The game was later shown at CGE99.
-A few copies have been circulated amongst a select few individuals (pictures #2 and #3 are from the actual prototype); hopefully one day they'll share it with the rest of us.
+A prototype of this game is owned by Intellivision Productions and was shown at CGE99.
+A few copies have been circulated amongst a select few individuals (Sean Kelly, Kevin Horton, and Matt Reichert, to name a few); hopefully one day they'll share it with the rest of us.

 Never completed.
 Combination of two other games that were in development – Computer Revenge and Moon Corridors (which was similar to Battlezone).
 Marketing description: “You are captain of a star ship entering unknown planets filled with hostile computer units.
 Score points by attacking the computer force and hitting the computer units.
 Your mission is complete when the full quadrant of planets is free of the computer force.
 Monitor your fuel supply, shield strength, and phaser power.
 Use radar to locate units.
 Add fuel by finding the computer friendlies.
 3-dimensional graphics.
 Scrolling grid.
 1 player game.”